stellar/soroban-example-dapp/README.md

 ![Screenshot of the Example Dapp](screenshot.png)

-This is a [Next.js](https://nextjs.org/), demoing how to build a dapp frontend backed by smart contracts on Stellar.
+This is a [Next.js](https://nextjs.org/) project, demoing how to build a dapp frontend backed by smart contracts on Stellar.

 ## Getting Started